AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-gcs-audience-sourcing.md

 ## Troubleshooting {#troubleshooting}

-Use this section to resolve issues that occur after the initial connection is established.
+Use this section to resolve issues that occur after you establish the initial connection.
 For errors that occur during authentication, review your credentials and bucket permissions, or contact your administrator.

 **Audiences are not appearing or sourcing is taking longer than expected**

 * Sourcing time scales with data volume and the configured refresh frequency.
 Extended processing time is expected for large datasets.
-* If audiences have not appeared within 24 hours, confirm that your audience files exist at the folder path specified during setup and comply with the Audience Sourcing Specification.
+* If audiences have not appeared within 24 hours, confirm that your audience files exist at the folder path you specified during setup and comply with the Audience Sourcing Specification.
 * Check the **[!UICONTROL My data connections]** tab for error indicators on the connection.
 * If the issue persists after completing these steps, contact Adobe customer support and provide the data connection name and bucket details.

 **The data connection shows a failed status after initially succeeding**

-* Confirm that the GCS bucket permissions and credentials have not changed since the connection was created.
+* Confirm that the GCS bucket permissions and credentials have not changed since you created the connection.
 Any change that removes Adobe's access to the bucket causes subsequent sourcing runs to fail.
 * Verify that audience files still exist at the configured folder path and conform to the Audience Sourcing Specification.
 * If the issue persists after confirming permissions and file availability, [delete the connection](./manage-data-connection.md#delete-data-connection) and create a new one, or contact Adobe customer support.